Automatic PR validation for Salesforce: how to keep your branches deployable

 Automatically validate your PRs with Gearset

 Wouldn’t it be better if you could have confidence that your changes were deployable before merging a pull request into main?
-As part of Gearset’s intuitive automation flow, CI jobs can be set up to automatically validate PRs prior to merging to catch breaking changes before you merge.
+As part of Gearset’s CI/CD solution for Salesforce, CI jobs can be set up to automatically validate PRs prior to merging to catch breaking changes before you merge.

 Gearset detects when a PR is opened against your selected branch — such as main or UAT — and begins running validation checks by simulating deploying the new changes in advance but without actually pushing any metadata.
 This gives your team more time to make fixes and avoid merging breaking changes altogether.